VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 2. Determine files in `-dst`, which are missing in `-snapshotName`, and delete them.
 These are usually small files, which are already merged into bigger files in the snapshot.
 3. Determine files from `-snapshotName`, which are missing in `-dst`.
 These are usually small new files and bigger merged files.
 4. Determine files from step 3, which exist in the `-origin`, and perform server-side copy of these files from `-origin` to `-dst`.
-   This are usually the biggest and the oldest files, which are shared between backups.
+   It is usually the biggest, and the oldest files, which are shared between backups.
-5. Upload the remaining files from setp 3 from `-snapshotName` to `-dst`.
+5. Upload the remaining files from step 3 from `-snapshotName` to `-dst`.

-The algorithm splits source files into 100MB chunks in the backup.
-Each chunk is stored as a separate file in the backup.
+The algorithm splits source files into 100 MB chunks in the backup.
+Each chunk stored as a separate file in the backup.
 Such splitting minimizes the amounts of data to re-transfer after temporary errors.

 `vmbackup` relies on [instant snapshot](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) properties:

 - All the files in the snapshot are immutable.
-- Old files are periodically merged into new files.
+- Old files periodically merged into new files.
 - Smaller files have higher probability to be merged.
 - Consecutive snapshots share many identical files.

 These properties allow performing fast and cheap incremental backups and server-side copying from `-origin` paths.
 See [this article](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883) for more details.
-`vmbackup` can work improperly or slowly when these properties are violated.
+`vmbackup` can work improperly or slowly when these properties violated.

 ### Troubleshooting

 * If the backup is slow, then try setting higher value for `-concurrency` flag.
-This will increase the number of concurrent workers that upload data to backup storage.
+This will increase the number of concurrent workers that upload data to back up storage.
 * If `vmbackup` eats all the network bandwidth, then set `-maxBytesPerSecond` to the desired value.
 * If `vmbackup` has been interrupted due to temporary error, then just restart it with the same args.
 It will resume the backup process.
 * Backups created from [single-node VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md) cannot be restored